 Here’s a bit more detail on what each lesson covers:

-The Reality of Digital Drama is a more generic lesson designed to spark discussion on digital drama and how gender stereotypes relate to that drama.
+Digital Drama Unplugged is a more generic lesson designed to spark discussion on digital drama and de-escalation strategies students can use to avoid it.

 Each lesson includes a lesson plan, related videos, discussion questions, student activity handouts, and a short assessment.